hacss/hacss/README.md

 3. Hacss configuration is function-oriented, offering greater control and flexibility.
-Instead of [`breakPoints`](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L15), for example, Hacss has [`scopes`](guides/config.md#scopes).
-These can be used for media queries; however, when combined with another CSS preprocessor such as Less, Sass, or PostCSS, `scopes` enable additional use cases such as nesting under a parent selector for namespacing, etc. Instead of a [map of global variables](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L6), Hacss uses [`globalMapArg`](guides/config.md#globalMapArg) to allow global variable lookups as well as other transformations.
+Instead of [`breakPoints`](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L15), for example, Hacss's [`scopes`](guides/config.md#scopes) can be used not only for media queries, but also for other use cases requiring grouping/nesting (such as nesting a block of CSS under a parent selector<sup>1</sup> for namespacing purposes).
+Instead of a
+   [map of global variables](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L6), Hacss uses [`globalMapArg`](guides/config.md#globalMapArg) to allow global variable lookups as well as other transformations.

 For more, see the [guides](./guides).

+<sup>1</sup> This requires post-processing by a tool such as Less, Sass, or
+PostCSS that supports selector nesting.